eea/eea.eurostat.api.fme/README.md

 - Browse Eurostat (eea.eurostat)
 - Create or choose a web-connection.
 - Fill in the parameters according to your needs.

 The Eurostat Reader checks which dataflows are available.
-Browse through the catalogs untill the desired dataflow is found.
+Browse through the catalogs until the desired dataflow is found.

 Double click the dataflow or select it and click on "ok".

 The reader will allow you to pick 'one' dataflow.